 Timeline Considerations for Your Unified Enrollment System

 In cities without a unified enrollment system, schools often have very different timelines for their application and enrollment cycle.
 As Betheny Gross discussed in her interview with us, schools sometimes choose to open and close their applications at different times for strategic reasons.
 This can make the process very difficult for families who have to navigate multiple deadlines and processes.
-Common applications and unified enrollment systems typically require schools to align on a standardized timeline for the entire city.
+Unified or single applications and unified enrollment systems typically require schools to align on a standardized timeline for the entire city.
 However, finding a timeline that can work for all schools can be a design challenge that requires negotiation and compromise.
 Here are a few factors to take into consideration when building a common timeline for a unified enrollment system:

 - Do families have adequate time to research their school options and submit their application?
 If the application is only open for a very short time, then the most vulnerable families may not have enough time to complete the process.